-Figure D-33 provides information for YCTA to use in completing the ODOT STIF formula funds application template.
-FSTIF Plans (applications) must be received by ODOT no later than November 1, 2018 for the first round of funding opportunity or May 1, 2019 for the second round of funding opportunity.
+STIF Plans (applications) must be received by ODOT no later than November 1, 2018 for the first round of funding opportunity or May 1, 2019 for the second round of funding opportunity.
 The template requires that projects submitted in the STIF Plan identify which of the following STIF Criteria and Oregon Public Transportation Plan (OPTP) goals (and policies; not listed) are met.
-The table below lists the preliminary STIF revenue projections for the current funding cycle, and 130% of the projected funding level (recipients are encouraged to submit a "130%" list in case revenues exceed projections).
+The table below lists the preliminary STIF revenue projections for YCTA in the current funding cycle, and 130% of the projected funding level (recipients are encouraged to submit a "130%" list in case revenues exceed projections, and the request can exceed 130% if desired).